 5. Landscapes and culture

 During one month in Vietnam, I have maybe seen less than one percent of the country.
 Since I have to log in almost everyday for work purposes, I stick to day tours and city explorations for the time being.
 Plus I love staying at my temporary base in Ho Chi Minh city.
-It’s also better for your work to have a stable situation, even on the go.

 That being said, I couldn’t miss out on things, such as the ancient town of Hoi An, Halong Bay or the Buddhist pagoda of the Marble Mountains.
 If you want to travel around Vietnam as a digital nomad and still get some work done along the way, I’d recommend stopping north (Hanoi), center (Da Nang, Hue, Hoi An) and south (Nha Trang, Da Lat or Ho Chi Minh City).
 If you are looking to travel backpacker style or crossing the country on a motorcycle, there are many tips out there.